spejohn/Bindra_Lab_CRISPR_analysis/README.md

 ## Snakemake Workflow

-The pipeline now includes a Snakemake workflow for improved reproducibility and dependency management:
+The pipeline includes a Snakemake workflow for improved reproducibility and dependency management:

 ```bash
 # Run the workflow with default settings